robertdebock/ansible-role-postfix/README.md

 # To enable clamav, ensure clamav is installed,
 # (hint: role: robertdebock.clamav) and set this variable:
 # postfix_clamav: enabled

+# You can configure aliases here.
+Typically redirecting `root` is a good plan.
+# postfix_aliases:
+#   - name: root
+#     destination: robert@meinit.nl

 # To update all packages installed by this roles, set `postfix_package_state` to `latest`.
 postfix_package_state: present